leomancini/origami-studio-material-system/README.md

 ## Button

-<p>A button with customizable style and text.
-Supports Text, Outlined, and Contained button types.</p>
+#### A button with customizable style and text.
+Supports Text, Outlined, and Contained button types.
-<p>Use the Touch button on the component to capture when the button was tapped.</p>
+#### Use the Touch button on the component to capture when the button was tapped.

 ![Screenshot of Button](https://github.com/leomancini31/origami-android-components/blob/master/Screenshots/Button.jpg "Button")